cirodri16/EE282/Homework2.md

 #OR instead of entering the directory "bacteria" you can grant access directly by listing the whole path to the file:
 chmod o+r /homedirectory/bacteria/microbes
 ```
+###Question 3 Comments:
+This is done very well and I like how you discuss how it is also necessary for all parent directories to have user read access in order for the user to read the file.
+It is also important that the directories also have execute access.
+Also for this specific case you can do away with the o and just do chmod +rx microbes in order to do the same thing but in one step.
+This gives a blanket access of read and write.
+The additional option allows you to specify if you want to give group access but not all user access.
+Sometimes this is also necessary, depending on your realworld application.
+Great job!